Calculate Your Crypto, DeFi and NFT Taxes in as little as 20 minutes. Quick, simple and reliable.

 Yes.
 It doesn't matter if you only made losses, you still have to report it to your tax agency.
-In fact, it is in your best interests to report your losses as this is one of the best ways to reduce your crypto taxes in the future!
+In fact, reporting losses can be valuable as you may be able to use these to offset future gains.

 Yes.
 Any exchange of cryptocurrencies is also a taxable event.
 For ex. if you exchange Bitcoin for Ripple, the ATO and other tax agencies will treat this as a sale of Bitcoin at the market price of the XRP you received.

 You have to use FIFO for calculating your crypto taxes.
 This means the coins you buy first are also the first ones to go.

 Koinly supports over 300 exchanges including Australian exchanges like Coinspot, Coinjar, Swyftx, Independent Reserve etc. Even margin trades and futures on Binance, Kraken & others are supported.